Androz2091/discord-giveaways/README.md

 });
 ```

--   **options.default.buttons.join**: the button to join the giveaway.
+-   **options.default.buttons.join**: the button to join giveaways.
--   **options.default.buttons.leave**: the button to leave the giveaway.
-If not set, the join-button doubles as the leave-button
+-   **options.default.buttons.leave**: the button to leave giveaways.
+    ^^^ If not set, the join-button doubles as the leave-button.
 -   **options.default.buttons.joinReply**: sent in the channel as the ephemeral interaction reply to the join-button.
-If set to "null", custom behaviour can be added via the [event](https://discord-giveaways.js.org/GiveawaysManager.html#event:giveawayJoined).
+    ^^^ If set to `null`, custom behaviour can be added via the [event](https://discord-giveaways.js.org/GiveawaysManager.html#event:giveawayJoined).
 -   **options.default.buttons.leaveReply**: sent in the channel as the ephemeral interaction reply to the leave-button.
-If set to "null", custom behaviour can be added via the [event](https://discord-giveaways.js.org/GiveawaysManager.html#event:giveawayLeft).
+    ^^^ If set to `null`, custom behaviour can be added via the [event](https://discord-giveaways.js.org/GiveawaysManager.html#event:giveawayLeft).

 You can [access other giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages) in these properties.